sourmash-bio/sourmash/doc/command-line.md

 will complain.
 In contrast, signature files can contain many different types of signatures, and compatible ones will be discovered automatically.

-### Passing in lists of files

-Various sourmash commands will also take `--from-file` or `--query-from-file`, which will take a path to a text file containing a list of file paths.
-This can be useful for situations where you want to specify thousands of queries, or a subset of signatures produced by some other command.

-### Loading all signatures under a directory

-All of the `sourmash` commands support loading signatures from beneath directories; provide the paths on the command line.

 ### Combining search databases on the command line